-Culture says they’re simply words.
+Culture says cuss words are simply words.
 They aren’t that bad and using profanity doesn’t mean we’re wicked; we’re simply using slang.
 Or words to get a point across.
 Or to add to the humor to a joke.
 But is this true?
 And what does it matter to us as believers?

-Consider what the Word says vs. what the world says.
+Consider what the Word says vs. what the world says about cuss words.

 According to God’s Word, the world has it wrong, and believers should take this seriously.
 Because, you see, Matthew 15:18 (NIV) says, “…the things that come out of a person’s mouth come from the heart, and these defile them.”